 Fraxel Laser Treatment

-The Fraxel laser has dual treatment parameters, with the 1927 and 1550 wavelengths to treat both sun-damaged skin, skin texture and acne scars, respectively.
+The Fraxel laser has dual treatment parameters, with the 1927 and 1550 wavelengths to treat both sun-damaged skin, skin texture, and acne scars, respectively.
 The 1927 wavelength is a “magic eraser” at removing brown pigment and discoloration.
 The Fraxel laser is the gold standard of fractionated laser resurfacing, with the 1550 wavelength, the most effective setting in evening out skin texture, fine lines, and acne scars.
-This non-ablative fractionated laser uses microscopic laser columns that penetrate deep into the skin to increase the body’s remodeling of collagen.
-Since the Fraxel laser only uses a fraction of tissue at time, it leaves the surrounding tissue untreated and intact, which leads to rapid healing of the treatment area with very little recovery time.
-Sunscreen use is always an important part of the after care process after any laser treatment, to minimize sun exposure to the treatment area, prevent hyperpigmentation or redness, and allow the healing process to occur.
+This non-ablative fractionated laser uses microscopic laser columns that penetrate deep into the skin, while leaving the skin’s surface intact, to increase the body’s remodeling of collagen.
+Since the Fraxel laser only uses a fraction of tissue at a time, it leaves the surrounding tissue untreated and intact, which leads to rapid healing of the treatment area with very little recovery time.
+Sunscreen use is always an important part of the after-care process after any laser treatment, to minimize sun exposure to the treatment area, prevent hyperpigmentation or redness, and allow the healing process to occur.

 Clear and Brilliant Laser